 1. Three times to animals alone, translated (1) life, (2) creature, (3) and creature.

-3. Two times to animals and man together, translated (1) creature, (2) and creature.
+3. Two times to animals and man together, nehphesh translated (1) creature, (2) and creature.

 All four times that soul (nehphesh) is used in Genesis 1; it is referring to animals, not to a person.
 IN TEN OF THE FIRST THIRTEEN TIMES NEHPHESH (soul) IS USED IT IS USED REFERRING TO ANIMALS, but the King James Version delicately hid this by using different words, and most who read the King James Version never know what was delicately hid from them.
 Mankind is the same soul (life–nehphesh) as the other "living creatures."
 He does not differ from other living creatures (soul–nehphesh) by having a soul (nehphesh) living in him that cannot die.
 His dominion over other living creatures (other nehpheshs–souls) is not his nehphesh.
 In the first nine chapters of Genesis soul (nehphesh–Strong’s Hebrew word #5315–“a breathing creature”) is used more often with reference to animals than it is with reference to persons; it is the animal life, which both a person and animals have in common.
-How did the translators know that the same word should be changed to an invisible immortal something that is in a person, which animals do not have?
+How did the translators think they had the right to change this word to an invisible immortal something that is in a person, which animals do not have?

 This is an example of men attempting to cover up the truth when it is contradictory to their pagan theology.
 It takes a lot of preconceived man made theology to make nehphesh be an immaterial invisible no substance soul that is now immortal existing in a man that dose not exist in animals when it is not deliberately hid as it is in the King James Version.
 Moses applies nehphesh four times to lower creatures before he applied it to man, then immediately after he has applied it to man he again applied the same word to animals a fifth and sixth time with no hint that he uses the same word with a different meaning.
 When the translators give it a different meaning in only one of the six times it is used in the first two chapters of Genesis it is nothing more than a deliberate change to add Plato’s immortal soul to God word.

-A bird’s eye view of the translation of nehphesh in the first nine chapters, King James Version.
+A bird’s eye view of the mistranslation of nehphesh in the first nine chapters, King James Version.